Quistclose trusts in English law

 A Quistclose trust is a trust created where a creditor has lent money to a debtor for a particular purpose.
 If the debtor uses the money for any other purpose, then it is held on trust for the creditor.
 Any inappropriately spent money can then be traced, and returned to the creditors.
 The name and trust comes from the House of Lords decision in Barclays Bank Ltd v Quistclose Investments Ltd (1970), although the underlying principles can be traced back further.

 There has been much academic debate over the classification of Quistclose trusts in existing trusts law: whether they are resulting trusts, express trusts, constructive trusts or, as Lord Millett said in Twinsectra Ltd v Yardley, illusory trusts.
-At least one textbook has been written dedicated solely to exploring issues around the true nature and classification of Quistclose trusts.
+At least one textbook has been written dedicated solely to exploring issues around the proper legal characterization of Quistclose trusts.

 Lord Millett, writing extra-judicially, has called the Quistclose trust "probably ... the single most important application of equitable principles in commercial life", and further noting that despite 200 years of existence "it has resisted attempts by academic lawyers to analyse it in terms of conventional equitable doctrine".